Ntunga08/edumanage/README.md

 # 🎓 EduManage - School Management System

 A modern, comprehensive school management system built with Django that helps teachers and administrators manage classes, students, and academic performance efficiently.
-Features responsive design optimized for both mobile and desktop use.
+Features responsive design optimized for both mobile and desktop use, with a complete reports and documentation system.

 ## ✨ Features